NISRA-Tech-Lab/rap-skeleton-lite/README.md

 ## Downloading the RAP Skeleton Lite

-In order to work with the RAP Skeleton Lite the project folder must first be downloaded onto your local computer.
+In order to work with the RS-lite the project folder must first be downloaded onto your local computer.
 Follow these steps to complete this process:

 -   Download the RAP Skeleton Lite as a ZIP file by clicking on the green code button and selecting ‘Download ZIP’ on the rap-skeleton-lite [Github page](https://github.com/NISRA-Tech-Lab/rap-skeleton-lite).
 The file will be downloaded to the ‘Downloads’ folder on your PC.